Shock451/simple-hospital/README.md

 ### Health Monitoring System

 ###### Health Monitoring System is a simple web project where patients can add their readings and doctors can check patient's readings and can send direct messages to each other through the application.
-Both patients and doctors need to log in or register before proceeds.
+Appointments can be scheduled and radiographers can upload patient scan reports.
+Patients need to log in or register.
 Both patient and doctors can live chat with each other.

 ----------